Social Icons

 Directed by Roger Michell

-In 1961 there was a theft in England from the National Gallery of the portrait of the Duke of Wellington painted by Goya.
-This movie seemingly explores the incidents that led to the theft and return of the painting, although it skips the four-year gap of its return.
+In 1961, there was a theft in England from the National Gallery of the portrait of the Duke of Wellington painted by Goya.
+This movie explores the events that led to the theft and return of the painting, although it skips the four-year gap before its return.
 The painting was stolen by a man named Kempton Bunton.

-This movie is funny especially when we get to the court scene towards the end.
-The acting is good, and the story is well crafted to have your attention as you wonder how all these different ideas of Kempton will eventually lead to the theft.
-When the theft occurs, I especially enjoyed how the movie created more issues in the life of Kempton which led him to want to end the whole matter by returning the paining.
+This movie is funny, especially during the court scene towards the end.
+The acting is great, and the story is well-crafted, holding your attention as you wonder how Kempton’s various ideas eventually lead to the theft.
+When the theft occurs, I particularly enjoyed how the movie introduced even more challenges in Kempton’s life, pushing him to resolve the situation by returning the painting.

-Jim Broadbent was astounding in his portrayal of Kempton, and I believe him and him alone made watching this movie worthwhile.
+Jim Broadbent is outstanding in his portrayal of Kempton, and I believe his performance alone makes this movie worth watching.

-It was this trip to London that led to the theft of the painting which Kempton brought back home.
-The authorities are looking for this painting with a reward offered for the retrieval of it.
-Kempton hides the painting in his home and tries to use it to blackmail the government into giving the value of the painting to charitable causes.
+This trip to London ends up leading to the theft of the painting, which Kempton brings home.
+As authorities search for the stolen painting and offer a reward for its return, Kempton hides it in his house and tries to use it to blackmail the government into donating the painting’s value to charitable causes.

 0 comments: